shaksiwnl/ios-signer-unraid/README.md

   | | |____...
   ```

-1. The appdata folder will have an extra "data" folder inside it.
-Disregard that folder.
-Use the profiles folder [here:](https://i.imgur.com/m9noew2.png)
-2. Open the profiles profile and create a folder in there and name it whatever you want.
+1. Open the profiles profile and create a folder in there and name it whatever you want.
 I use "`my_name`".
-3. Place all of your files in your newly created folder [files](https://i.imgur.com/P9RhKkL.png).
+2. Place all of your files in your newly created folder [files](https://i.imgur.com/P9RhKkL.png).
 Everything must have the names above.
-4. The .mobileprovision files name can be whatever you named your profile.
+3. The .mobileprovision files name can be whatever you named your profile.
-5. Upload your signer-cfg.yml file to the config folder.
+4. Upload your signer-cfg.yml file to the config folder.

 ### Start the container and sign an App